Privacy Act Systems - DOL/OASAM-29

 RETENTION AND DISPOSAL:

-Records are retained for four years following the date either: a) they are referred to the OIG; b) they are transferred to OPM/GOVT-3 Records of Adverse Actions and Actions Based on Unacceptable Performance; or c) it is determined that the allegation was without sufficient merit to warrant further action, after which they are destroyed by burning.
+Records are retained for four (4) years following the date either case is: a.) referred to the Office of Inspector General (OIG); b.) transferred to the Office of Personnel (OPM/GOVT-3) Records of Adverse Actions and Actions Based on Unacceptable Performance; or c.) it is determined that the allegation was without sufficient merit to warrant further action.

 SYSTEM MANAGER(S) AND ADDRESS:

-Director, Human Resources Services Center, 200 Constitution Avenue, NW, Washington, DC 20210, and appropriate Regional Personnel Officers.
+Director, Human Resources Center, 200 Constitution Avenue, NW, Washington, DC 20210, and appropriate Regional Human Resources Officers.